mihailthebuilder/crypto-research/README.md

 ![correlation matrix](btc-corr.png)

 The results show a somewhat higher correlation between Bitcoin and equities compared to the ARK paper (0.44 vs 0.26).
-But it's still sufficiently small to allow for potential diversification benefits.
-The Bitcoin/bonds correlation paints a similar story (0.11 vs -0.14).
+But it's still sufficiently small to allow for some diversification benefits.

+The Bitcoin/bonds correlation takes an insignificant, positive value (0.069).
+This should bode well for a portfolio that combines the two asset classes.

 ### Correlation changes over time